ReeceGoding/Frustration-One-Year-With-R/README.md

 # Introduction

-What follows is an account of my experiences from about one year of roughly daily R use.
+What follows is an account of my experiences from about one year of roughly daily R usage.
 It started out as a list of things that I liked and disliked about the language, but eventually grew to be something huge.
 Once the list exceeded ten thousand words, I knew that it must be published.
 By the time I was done, it had nearly tripled in length.
-It took five months just to get it all in R Markdown.
+It took five months of weekends just to get it all in R Markdown.

 This isn’t an attack on R or a pitch for anything else.
 It is only an account of what I’ve found to be right and wrong with the language.
 Although the length of my list of what is wrong far exceeds that of what is right, that may be my failing rather than R’s.
 I suspect that my list of what R does right will grow as I learn other languages and begin to miss some of R’s benefits.
-I welcome any attempts to correct that and any other errors that you see.
+I welcome any attempts to correct this or any other errors that you find.
 Some major errors will have slipped in somewhere or other.

 ## Length